 Now that you have analyzed the problem, you are ready to name your solution.
 Organizers often refer to their solutions as demands.

 A demand is a specific policy change or action that you seek to win from a decision maker.

 Your demands should address the structural and cultural factors of the problem-the trunk in the Root Cause Tree Tool in section 1.3.
-An example of demands to address violence or homophobia directed toward the LGBTQ community could be to demand your University create an LGBTQ resource cetner to support LGBTQ students and educate the larger community on LGBTQ rights.
-You could also require that your campus' orientation week include education about the LGBTQ community, homophobia and transphobia, and the importance of creating an inclusive campus climate.
+An example of demands to address marginalization of young parents in schools could be to demand that your school provide a lactation room in every building on campus and educate students about their right to a clean, safe place to breastfeed.
+You could also require that your school's orientation week include information about resources for young parents, and the importance of creating an inclusive campus climate for all.